leonidasyopan/cse-212-final-project/1-queues.md

 Creating your own class is a very cumbursome alternative, despite being very efficient.
 But since we have simpler alternatives we will not discuss it in this tutorial.

-So, let's discuss the two other alternatives suggested.
+We're goint to discuss the implementation of a queue using the List built-in data structure.

 ### About Time Complexity
 It's also important to emphasize that although using a List is simple to implement and to work, there is a problem of efficiency.
 Because whenever you add a new item to the List, since Lists use indexes, the List will need to update all the indexes of all the items of the List.
 That gives a List a O(n) efficiency.